p/adblock/README.md

 ## License

-Adblock is licensed under the MIT license.
+Adblock is released under the MIT license.